aplteam/Tatin/docs/PackageConfiguration.md

 It can be fed with an empty vector as right argument: then just defaults are established.

 Instead you may create a namespace and populate that namespace with Tatin package configuration variables which are discussed underneath.
+In this case the values in the namespace overwrite the defaults.

 Example: